PricelessToolkit/MailBoxGuard/README.md

 - Motion Sensor
 - Door Window Sensor

-### How it works
+### How it works - Mailbox Use Case
-The Mailbox Sensor is a device that detects when a new letter or package has been delivered to your mailbox using a PIR sensor and door reed switch input.
+The Mailbox Guard is a device that detects when a new letter or package has been delivered to your mailbox using a PIR sensor and door reed switch input.
 It can send a signal to your gateway, then gateway sends a message to `Home Assistant "MQTT"` , `WatsApp` allowing you to receive notifications directly into your phone*.
 Or you can use it offline, the gateway display will show number of letters received , Battery status and signal strength.
 For more information watch the YouTube video https://...

 ### Sensor Specifications
 - Microcontroller "Attiny1616"